SLO Botanical Garden: The Children’s Garden

-The SLOBG is a peaceful destination for residents and visitors, featuring winding paths, Mediterranean plants, and plenty of opportunities to learn and explore—but Education Director Lindsey Morgan longed for something more—a Children’s Garden that would be a haven of imagination and play, free for “children” all of ages to enjoy.
-About a decade ago, Lindsey Morgan and many volunteers such as Sharon Lovejoy and Jayne Devencenzi set their sights on a new dream, a Children’s Garden dedicated to the kids of the Central Coast area.
+The SLOBG is a peaceful destination for residents and visitors, featuring winding paths, Mediterranean plants, and plenty of opportunities to learn and explore.
+About a decade ago, Education Director Lindsey Morgan and many volunteers set their sights on refining that effect into a devoted Children’s Garden—a free haven of imagination and play for “children” of all ages to enjoy.

 As with any large project of the heart, the SLOBG Children’s Garden has been a work in progress.
 Up to this point, all unique features have been designed separately, as their budget allowed.
 Constructing such an important space has taken significant effort, and according to Executive Director Chenda Lor, the project currently includes two acres of planted garden.

-The whimsical “super vision” feels like something out of a storybook, and we are proud to have part in it.
+The Children’s Garden delights, with playful spaces such as the Pollinator Garden, Sensory Garden, and Wishing Tree.
 The Pollinator Garden is a paradise filled with bees, butterflies, and hummingbirds.
 The Sensory Garden is full of plants for children to touch, taste, and smell, and explore using all five of their senses.
 Children are encouraged to paint rocks at home and add them to SLOBG’s Rock Snake, a serpentine stone sculpture that is growing every day, currently measuring nearly 50 feet in length!
 “Anyone having a hard day can visit the Children’s Garden Wishing Tree,” Chenda says, “the tender wishes placed there are sure to improve your mood.”

+Madrone Landscapes is honored to be part of such an important project.
 Nicolette Sowder once wrote, “Gardens and children need the same things—patience, love and someone who will never give up on them.”
-Madrone Landscapes is honored to be part of such an important project.
-The SLOBG Children’s Garden is dedicated to children of all ages—we hope that it remains a place of peace, play, learning, and exploration for years to come.
+We have designed this garden with lots of love and patience, and we hope that it remains a place of peace, play, learning, and exploration for years to come.